valencik/mastersAPSC/documents/thesis/thesis.md

 However, their exist methods to measure the effectiveness of a clustering configuration.
 The Davies-Bouldin considers the ratio of external separation between clusters to the scatter within a cluster @wiki-dbi.
+Given two clustering schemes of the same input data, the one with the lowest Davies-Bouldin index is preferred.
 The G1, or Calinski-Harabasz pseudo F-statistic, or CH criterion is a hueristic device to help evaluate different clustering schemes on the same input data @g1-paper.
 It works best when used on standardized data in a Euclidean space @ch-stackoverflow.
+In contrast to the Davies-Bouldin index, a higher G1 index value suggests a better clustering scheme.
 Both of these evaluation methods are provided in the R package `clusterSim` @clusterSim.

 ### Initial Author Clustering